 Other eSIMs worth checking out

-There are literally dozens of eSIM providers out there.
+There are literally dozens — maybe hundreds — of eSIM providers out there.
 Other popular options for data abroad include these ones.
-Most of which offer discounts, of course:
+Most of which offer discounts, of course.

-It would take me ages to test them all out, but I’ll come back to update this post if/when I give them a go.
+It would take me ages to test them all out, so I’ve turned to some other bloggers.

-I went full-on ADHD hyper focus mode for like 100 hours creating this detailed spreadsheet to help you compare/contrast 14 different eSIM companies.
+I also went full-on ADHD hyper focus mode for like 100 hours creating this detailed spreadsheet to help you compare/contrast several eSIM companies.
 Prices, discounts, perks, refund policies, support, device compatibility… the whole deal.

-Click below for a PDF version of the full list.
+Here’s a PDF version of the full list, or see the original, regularly updated Google Sheet here.
 Hopefully you find this useful!

 Best eSIM providers based on user reviews